Graph isomorphism and Gaussian boson sampling: Notation and preliminaries

 In studying the graph isomorphism problem, it is convenient to consider a class of graphs known to be classically intractable to distinguish.
 An important tractable feature is the graph eigenvalues and the first examples of isospectral graphs were pairs of isospectral nonisomorphic graphs (PINGs)~\cite{baker1966drum}.
 The smallest connected example of a PING is on six vertices, see Fig.~\ref{fig:PING6v}.

 PINGs may have some tractable features enabling one to easily decide that they are not isomorphic.

+One of best known positive results in graph isomorphism is the following result of Babai-Grigoryev-Mount \cite{BGM}: Let $k$ be a fixed integer.
+Assume that $G$ and $H$ are isospectral, and the multiplicity of each eigenvalue is at most $k$.
+Then there exists a polynomial time algorithm that decides if $G$ and $H$ are isomorphic.

-The situation gets complicated for graphs with symmetries such as regular graph or strongly regular graphs (SRGs), defined as follows~\cite{godsil2001strongly}. \begin{defi} Let $G(V,E)$ be a a regular graph of degree $k$ consisting of $N$ vertices and adjacency matrix $A$, that is neither a complete graph ($A\neq\bbJ_N-\bbI_N$) nor a null graph. $G$ is then said to be strongly regular with parameters SRG$(N,k,\lambda,\mu)$ if every pair of adjacent vertices have exactly $\lambda$ common neighbours, and every pair of \textit{non}-adjacent vertices have exactly $\mu$ common neighbours. \end{defi} \begin{lem} Let $v_i\in V$ be a vertex in SRG$(N,k,\lambda,\mu)$.
+The situation gets complicated for graphs with symmetries such as strongly regular graphs (SRGs), defined as follows~\cite{godsil2001strongly}. \begin{defi} Let $G(V,E)$ be a regular graph of degree $k$ consisting of $N$ vertices and adjacency matrix $A$, that is neither a complete graph ($A\neq\bbJ_N-\bbI_N$) nor a null graph. $G$ is then said to be strongly regular with parameters SRG$(N,k,\lambda,\mu)$ if every pair of adjacent vertices have exactly $\lambda$ common neighbours, and every pair of \textit{non}-adjacent vertices have exactly $\mu$ common neighbours. \end{defi} Recall also that an SRG graph has three distinct eigenvalues: simple eigenvalue $\lambda_1=k$, and other two eigenvalues with high multiplicity: at least one eigenvalue of multiplicity at least $(n-1)/2$.

+\begin{lem} Let $v_i\in V$ be a vertex in SRG$(N,k,\lambda,\mu)$.
 Then $k(k-\lambda-1)=\mu(N-k-1)$.
 Thus the SRG parameters are not independent. \end{lem} \begin{proof} Consider a vertex $v$ in a graph with parameters $SRG(N,k,\lambda,\mu)$, and count in two ways the number of edges from vertices adjacent to $v$ to vertices non-adjacent to $v$. \end{proof} If multiple non-isomorphic strongly regular graphs share the same set of SRG parameters, we refer to this graph set as an \emph{SRG family}, often simply denoted by the SRG parameters $(N,k,\lambda,\mu)$.
 Graphs within the same SRG family share various properties that are dependent only on the SRG parameters.
 The spectrum is rather special, consisting of just three eigenvalues with known multiplicities.
 SRG families contain non-isomorphic graphs which are isospectral, and difficult to distinguish using common classical measures~\cite{godsil2001strongly}.